 Ask Austin musician/composer Graham Reynolds about one of his many projects and you’ll rarely get a short explanation.
 Reynolds specializes in overarching concepts that involve a lot of planning, capital and people.
 And he’s quite often balancing several of these simultaneously.
 In March alone, he played a performance at Buzzfest, collaborated with University of Northern Colorado faculty and staff for their Open Space Festival, performed three different SXSW showcases, and revived his opera Pancho Villa From A Safe Distance in Bloomington, Indiana.

-And all the while, he was planning the debut of MXTX: A Cross-Border Exchange, a thrilling new project that encompasses a collaborative album of thirteen compositions just released on Six Degrees Records, an enormous sample library, and a series of performances that starts April 16th at Waterloo Park’s Moody Amphitheater.
-And it all premiers live on air on KUTX Thursday the 14th at 8pm.
+And all the while, he was planning the debut of MXTX: A Cross-Border Exchange, a thrilling new project that encompasses a collaborative album of thirteen compositions just released on Six Degrees Records, an enormous sample library, and a series of performances.
+And it all premiered live on air on KUTX Thursday, April 14th.

 Reynold’s MXTX concept dates all the way back to the 2016 election.
 “The world became such a political vehicle,” Reynolds recalls, “especially for hatred and building divisions, with things that are symbolic but also actually physical, like the wall that was being built.
 And this is a very overt effort to counter that and demonstrate how artificial a physical border like that is.
 In a way, Texas and Mexico, we’re a community, we’re closer to Mexico City than we are to New York, or to L.A., and Texas used to be part of Mexico.
 Geographically and culturally, there’s a lot shared here.
 And we wanted to demonstrate that.”